-What was the first OMG pinch me moment during the early years?
+What was the first OMG pinch me a moment during the early years?

 When I got to photograph a wedding in Kuala Lumpur.
 It was my first destination wedding and I decided to stay in Asia for a month, that was one of the best moments of my life.

-What where some of your favorite weddings and why are they special to you?
+What were some of your favorite weddings and why are they special to you?